Found an Animal?

 - Parent birds will continue to feed their babies after you have touched them.

-Most birds have a poor sense of smell and parent birds won’t know you have touched their baby.
+Most birds have a poor sense of smell and parent birds won’t know (or care!) that you have touched their baby.
 Baby birds can be returned to the nest!
 Parent birds will even be foster parents for an abandoned baby of the same species and age of their own young.

 - Parent birds will search for their babies even after 24 to 48 hours of absence.